-You open your favorite job search website to browse the latest entries.
-And there it is — an amazing entry-level position in your career field!
+You open your favorite job search website to browse the latest entries and there it is — an amazing entry-level position in your career field.
 Unfortunately, you realize very quickly that even those entry-level positions require you to have at least some experience.
 So, how can a fresher get a job in their industry?

-Fresher Resume Sample (Word version)
+Fresher Resume Examples (Word Version)

 I am a recent college graduate who is interested in developing the skills needed to become a professional in the field of computer-assisted design.
 I bring a wide range of relevant skills to the table as well as all required certifications.
 My hope is to contribute coachability and work ethic as I grow with a dynamic company that prioritizes green design and functionality.

 - Revit — Advanced

 - Sketchup — Intermediate